 As part of the submission process, an authorized representative of your credit union with knowledge of the data submitted must certify the accuracy and completeness of the data submitted.
 Credit unions cannot fax or e-mail the signed certification.

-Additional resources, including the Filing Instructions Guide for HMDA data collected in 2018, can be found on the Resources for HMDA filers (opens new window) page on the CFPB’s website.
+Additional resources, including the Filing Instructions Guide for HMDA data collected in 2018, can be found on the Resources for HMDA filers (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) page on the CFPB’s website.

 You should direct technical questions about reporting HMDA data collected in or after 2018 email@example.com.